 - If you are unsure about how something works, it’s best to stop and re-check the instructions with your kit, to prevent accidentally damaging any components.
 You can always call or message us, or reach out to a local electrician with solar knowledge to help you finish your installation.

-- Our kits are designed to be fully DIY, but if you are wiring in a hybrid inverter or modifying anything 230V AC, you will need an electrician to complete and sign off the work.
+- Our kits are designed to be DIY-friendly, but if you are wiring in a hybrid inverter or modifying anything 230V AC, you will need an electrician to complete and sign off the work.

-- If you have to go back up on your roof for any reason, switch off the breakers to your solar panels.
-DC voltage will still be circulating through the panels if the sun is shining, so you may wish to cover them with something opaque as an extra precaution.
+- If you have to go back up on your roof for any reason, keep in mind that DC voltage will still be circulating through the panels if the sun is shining, so you may wish to cover them with something opaque as an extra precaution.
 Take care not to stand or lean on the panels, as they will likely be very hot, and you risk breaking them.

 - If any component is behaving abnormally, don’t hesitate to contact us so we can help you troubleshoot or replace faulty goods under warranty.
 We recommend recording the readings from your charge controller over a couple days if you do notice changes, to help us track down the issue.